katliyx/playappstore-hypotheses-regression/01GooglePlayAppStoreAnalysis.md

 For variables with two groups, we could use t-test to tell the mean difference between groups.
-As we want to test if there is a difference in rating between paid and free applications, we run a t test on âtypeâ, which would tell the mean difference of rating for paid and free applications.
+As we want to test if there is a difference in rating between paid and free applications, we run a t test on ‘type’, which would tell the mean difference of rating for paid and free applications.